NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

    4. There needs to space on either the top or the bottom for the battery.
 There should be a roughly flat area (like there is on the FCB).
    5. The IMU should be at the center of your quad.
    6. Any other LEDs you added should placed in an artistic way (or to achieve whatever effect you are going for).
-   7. The 4-pin programming header should not be well-away from the propellers.
+   7. The 4-pin programming header should be well-away from the propellers.
    8. The location of the micro-controller is not, in itself, important, but it’s location does drive the location of the antenna and the crystal.
    9. The antenna needs to be close to the edge of the board and it needs a fair amount of metal-free space around it.
 2. You should mimic the layout of the FCB in places where signal integrity is important.
 This includes antenna (see below) and the crystal.